Amir D. Aczel

 affiliate disclaimer

 We are giving away 10 $25 USD gift cards.
-Every time you review a book, you are entered into the sweepstakes.
-So get reviewing!
+Every time you comment on an author page in the Author Discussion section at the bottom, you are entered into the sweepstakes.
+So get commenting!
 Winners announced in the next newsletter.
+Note: you must be a registered user of Book Notification.
+Click here to login or register.